khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 ### Appearance

-When pagination is used with a list or table, there should be 24px spacing separating the two elements.
+There should be 24px spacing between pagination and the element it relates to.

 ### Types of pagination